 PASTORAL CARE

 PC 101 INTRODUCTION TO PASTORAL CARE

 This course is an experiential and critical exploration of pastoral care.
 Caregiving in a faith community or by its representatives in other settings is a practical theological activity, drawing on religious tradition, social sciences, theology, and the gifts of the people involved.
 Therefore, this class focuses on the integration of person, faith, belief, method, and practice.
 Skills of attending, listening, understanding, and caring are addressed in the context of social and personal dynamics.

+PC 230 TRAUMA INFORMED MINISTRY

+This course helps students understand the nature of trauma and corms of trauma such as personal and historical/generational and their impact on individuals, relationships, and society.
+It will examine how to care for and transform trauma, including one at the political level, and create resiliency for people and communities in the context of various ministries.
+We will also consider the phenomenon trauma in relation to theological claims about God, humans, and the nature and meaning of suffering.

 PC 242 CLINICAL PASTORAL EDUCATION

 Students may participate in an approved unit of Clinical Pastoral Education program and earn three semester hours.
 Clinical Pastoral Education programs are conducted under close supervision in hospitals, mental hospitals, prisons, and other settings around the country.
 Most summer programs are 10 weeks in length; four to nine-month programs are part-time.
 This course may be repeated one time (PC 243-T).
 This course is 4.5 credit hours.

 PC 258 ANGER, SHAME, AND GUILT

 This course is a holistic investigation of three of the most powerful and misunderstood human experiences.
 The psychological and sociological dynamics as well as theological and Biblical perspectives of these feelings are explored.
 The class also examines ministerial and other practical implications - both "positive" and "negative" - including assertiveness, scapegoating, and forgiveness.

 PC 328 EMERGENCY PASTORAL CARE

 This course examines life events and precipitating factors that lead persons and families into emergencies and crises.
 Guidelines for identifying signs, causes, and stages of crises are addressed.
 Theological questions elicited by crises, the process of referral, and various types of emergencies are also explored.
 Prerequisite: PC 101/101-O

 PC 333 HUMAN SEXUALITY IN MINISTRY

 This seminar examines the manner in which sexuality is a dimension of any relationship and the specific ways in which sexuality is an issue in ministry.
-The class explores the effects of sex roles, cultural conditioning and gender as the parameters within which ministry occurs.
-Topics covered include: conflicting values; gender identity; sexual orientation; and current social issues related to sexuality.
+The class explores the effects of sex roles, cultural conditioning, and gender as the parameters within which ministry occurs.
+Topics covered include conflicting values; gender identity; sexual orientation; and current social issues related to sexuality.
 Students are given the opportunity to reflect on their sexual history and personal reactions to the material, with the aim of developing/solidifying a personal sexual ethic that would inform one's ministry.
 Prerequisite: PC 101/101-O

 PC 338 BIBLE AND PASTORAL CARE

 See BS 338.